converged-computing/performance-study/experiments/aws/eks/gpu/README.md

 For this study we only got 16 p2dn.24xlarge nodes, so we had to adjust size down to be 16,8,4 from 32,16,8.
 Each has 8 GPU.

+> TODO need to add runs for lammps-reax

 > V100 nodes

 ## 1. Setup